William Byrd: The Chapel Royal

 The Cantiones were a financial failure.
 In 1577 Byrd and Tallis were forced to petition Queen Elizabeth for financial help, pleading that the publication had "fallen oute to oure greate losse" and that Tallis was now "verie aged".
 They were subsequently granted the leasehold on various lands in East Anglia and the West Country for a period of 21 years.
+Thomas Byrd inherited his half of the monopoly from his godfather, Tallis in 1585: although it is assumed that it was William Byrd who eventually managed it or was given ownership to continue the production of vast publications.